project8/hercules/README.md

 ## Installation

 First, clone the repository to your prefered location.
 Then go into the repo and initialize the submodules `git submodule update --init`.
-Next, make a copy of the default [configuration](./hercules/settings/config.default.ini) into the same directory which you call `config.ini` and modify the new one to your needs.
+Next, make a copy of the default [configuration](./hercules/settings/config.default.ini) to `./hercules/settings/config.ini` and modify the new one to your needs.
 On the Yale cluster you enter 'grace', while on a desktop you enter 'desktop' (both without quotes) for the environment setting.
 For usage on a desktop you might also want to adjust the number of parallel jobs.
 In theory you can set it as high as the number of logical cores in your system.
 However, depending on your simulation settings Locust can consume a lot of RAM.
 Therefore, using as many cores as possible can potentially overload the RAM.
 In that case your system will become unusable.
 Do not touch the rest of the file.
 ```
 [USER]
 #possible values are 'desktop', 'grace'